CentreForHydrology/HYDAT/README.md

 ### Downloading data
 **HYDAT** uses SQLite databases of hydrological data from Environment Canada.
 You can get the most recent database from https://ec.gc.ca/rhc-wsc/default.asp?lang=En&n=9018B5EC-1.
 Be sure to download the file named "Hydat_sqlite3_YYYYMMDD.zip" where YYYMMDD is the date of the file.
+Once the file is downloaded, extract the SQLite database file Hydat.sqlite3.

 ### Using the HYDAT R commands
 Getting **HYDAT** data in R takes 3 steps: